 Created in 2000, Aprifel’s Scientific Council brings together all the scientific skills necessary for the association to carry out its work: medicine, nutrition, toxicology, molecular biology, agronomy, microbiology.
 It consists of 5 outside experts and 1 industry expert (CTIFL, agronomy and experimentation).
 The Scientific Council meets four to five times a year and is consulted by Aprifel as necessary.

 Aprifel set up a Consumer Council in 2009 in a move to open up to society and be more transparent.
 Chaired by a scientific expert in food issues, it is a place conducive to dialogue between consumer representatives, fruit and vegetable professionals and scientists.
-The aim is to better understand everyone’s expectations and realities, to answer questions posed by associations and to ensure Aprifel’s actions meet identified needs.
+The aim is to better understand the expectations and realities of everyone, to answer the questions raised by the associations and to ensure that Aprifel's actions address the needs identified.
 The council meets twice a year and brings together eleven approved national associations.
 It is consulted regularly by Aprifel as necessary.